Hourly Assignment Procedures

 Each department has its own policy for making hourly assignments.
 These policies must conform to Article 16 of the AFA Contract.
-You should read both Article 16 and your Department-Specified Procedures, so that you will know what the procedures are for requesting and being offered an assignment.
-Some departments have different procedures for summer assignments in their policies.
+You should read both Article 16 and your Department-Specified Procedures (DSPs), so that you will know what the procedures are for requesting and being offered an assignment.
+Some departments have different procedures for summer assignments in their DSPs.

 The District has the Right of Assignment.
 This right is the District’s authority for the development of class schedules and the right to assign faculty.
 The District has no obligation to employ faculty engaged in hourly assignments beyond those in law and expressed or implied in the guidelines described in Article 16.
 However, it is the Department Chair (or faculty Program Coordinators/Directors), working in consultation with the Supervising Administrator, who creates the schedule of classes or allied services to be offered, and the times and locations when and where they are to be offered.
 The chair usually starts the scheduling process for next semester early in the present semester.